Haunting Ground: Gameplay

 Haunting Ground is a survival horror game with similar gameplay elements to Clock Tower 3 (2002).
 The player controls Fiona Belli directly and gives commands to her canine companion, Hewie.
 Fiona can run and perform a backstep maneuver, both of which reduce stamina.
 She can also crouch down to hide from enemy pursuers.
 Fiona can kick and tackle enemies as well, but tackling also reduces stamina.
 Losing too much stamina will result in Fiona becoming exhausted, causing her movements to slow down or possibly stop altogether.
 Exhaustion can be revived with certain items or with time.
 Fiona can interact with the environment by checking items, opening doors, and climbing ladders.
 The player can utilize hiding spots to evade pursuers.
 Other areas act as retaliation points that allow Fiona to use her environment to counterattack against her enemy, although some of these locations can only be used once.

 Commanding Hewie is an integral part of Haunting Ground's gameplay.
 At the beginning of the game, he won't be completely friendly and obey all of Fiona's commands.
 The player has to build a friendship and gain his trust in order to survive the game.
 Hewie can be told to sniff out items, check suspicious areas or items, attack an enemy, or called back to Fiona's side.
 The player can praise Hewie by petting and feeding him, both of which can heal his vitality.
 Likewise, he can be scolded when he won't listen to commands.
 He can be told to "stand ready" before attacking, which increases his attack power.

 Enemies can hear footsteps and other sounds.
 When Fiona is in a dangerous situation, she may fall into a panic.
 During panic mode, visibility gets worse, the menu can't be opened, and she will begin running on her own, tripping and falling into walls.
 Panic mode will elapse after some time, or certain items can be used to calm her down.
 There are glowing orbs called "Luminescents", which will put Fiona in a state of panic and attract enemies to her.
-If Fiona sustains a significant amount of damage, she will slow down and become unable to backstep.
+If Fiona sustains a significant amount of damage, she will slow down and become unable to back-step.
 If she receives too much damage she can die.
 Damage heals with time or items can be used to bring her vitality back to normal.
 While some items are used to heal Fiona and Hewie, others are used to damage enemies.
 Some can be thrown while others are set like traps for the enemy to walk over.
 Some items are found by searching while others can be crafted in refining rooms.